michaelgarydean/sample-library/README.md

 # Preamble
 I find myself happiest when I feel I have purpose.
 Creativity has often been that purpose.
 Art has helped me uncover some deep questions from my subconscious.
 It’s also given me a feeling of worth, a sense of belonging.
 No matter where I am, being part of an artistic community has made me feel welcomed and inspired.

 These communities have often been real-world situations, but they’ve also existed entirely online.
 Imagine how many significant relationships have been founded through Soundcloud.
-But things evolve.
-Copyright has left its effect.
+Copyright has now left its effect.
 It seems the importance of decentralization becomes amplified when the never ending conquest to own or exploit repeatedly comes at the expense of community.

 And in the end, art movements are not the result of a single individual, but of a group.
 I can only imagine what is to come, given the network.
 It’s exciting.
 Capitalism and profit-over-all has instilled many ideologies, but I continue to question what ‘ownership’ really means.
 This may be part of a much bigger question, but I do think peer-to-peer collaboration has been, and will continue to be, definitive in the progress of society, and therefore the arts.